UDN

 The following variables are very often used in replication statements because of their high utility:

 Replication conditions are evaluated very, very frequently on the server during network play.
-Keep them as simple as possible, but no simpler.
+Keep them as simple as possible.

 While replication conditions are allowed to call functions, try to avoid that because it could be a big slowdown.